inmyth/practice/ORACLE_JAVA8.md

 exprA || exprB <-- this means evaluate exprA and only if this is false then evaluate exprB and do the ||
 ```
 - enum constructor can only be default or private
+- casting int on floating point will only take the integer part
+- char default val is /U000000 which is empty char

 ## Operators and Decision Construct
 - ++x and x++